Stock options: NQSOs and ISOs

 Your company will notify you when you receive stock options.
 Grant details are also located in the Equity Award Center.
 Log in to your Schwab account.
 From the Summary page under Accounts, scroll down to Employer Sponsored Equity Awards.
 If you have stock options, you will see a summary of those awards in this section.

-• Call
+Call

-If outside the U.S.,
+If you live in the U.S., call 800-654-2593

-Head to the Equity Awards tab, and select the chat icon to be connected directly to a Stock Plan Services Specialist.
+Log in to your account, head to the Equity Awards tab, and select the chat icon to be connected directly with a Stock Plan Services Specialist.